Key Takeaways

 What is Blepharoplasty (Eyelid Surgery)?

 Blepharoplasty is a surgical procedure that removes or repositions excess skin, fat, and sometimes muscle from the eyelids.
-The procedure aims to address loose skin or bulging in the eyelid area.
+The procedure aims to address excess skin or folding in the eyelid area.
 For some individuals, especially those with significant upper eyelid skin redundancy, the procedure may improve the field of vision.

 Types of Blepharoplasty